Last Updated on

 *COVID-19 Hack: Since you’re cooking at home, you’re probably buying more groceries than ever.
 Ibotta saves you money on groceries nearly every grocery trip.
 Grab your receipt, snap a pic, and earn cash back.
 (You’ll get a $20 welcome bonus just for using the app.)
 Another tip if you’ve been having your grocers delivered: Ibotta will give you 2% cash back on your Insacart delivers.
 So you’ll save on the delivery fee, and you still get to take a picture of your receipt to earn more cash back.

-4. Going into Debt Because You Spend More than You Earn
+3. Debt Happens When You Spend More than You Earn

 I get it, sometimes there just ain’t enough money.
 So, what do you do?
 Charge your purchases to a credit card.
 You buy a home you really cannot afford.
 You buy a car that’s out of your price range, but you just can’t live without it.